bevyengine/bevy-website/content/learn/book/storing-data/designing-components.md

 Over time, the Bevy community has converged on a few standard pieces of advice for how to structure and define component data:

 - Try to keep your components relatively small
-  - Common functionality can be handled by putting it on a shared [Required Component], discussed below
+  - Common functionality can be handled by putting it on a shared "required component", discussed below
-  - Small modular systems based on common behavior work well
+  - Then, create small modular systems based on common behavior
   - Reducing the amount of data stored improves cache performance and system-parallelism
   - Group properties together within a single component if you need to maintain invariants (such as current life is always less than or equal to max life)
   - Additionally, group properties together within a single component if you need methods that operate across several pieces of data (e.g. computing the distance between two points)